 Meanwhile, place onion slices in a small bowl.
-Bring vinegar, sugar, and 4 tsp salt to a boil in a small saucepan, stirring to dissolve sugar and salt.
+Bring vinegar, sugar, and salt to a boil in a small saucepan, stirring to dissolve sugar and salt.
 Pour over onion and let stand about 20 minutes.
 Drain and reserve pickling liquid.

 Toss pickled onion, peaches, arugula, tomatoes, oil, half of chives and 3 Tbsp reserved pickling liquid in a large bowl; season with salt and pepper and more pickling liquid if desired.
 Fold in quinoa.

 NOTE: If you are making this ahead, don’t add the arugula and chives till the last minute.
 Keep mixture chilled till ready to use.